-- Be sure that your ServeRAID adapter or controller is physically installed, properly cabled, and configured. - Be sure that your network operating system is installed and functional. - If your network operating system is Windows NT, you can use the ServeRAID WIN32-Based program remotely in the client/server mode or locally in stand-alone mode. - The ServeRAID adapters and controllers do not support Windows 95.
+- Be sure that your ServeRAID adapter or controller is physically installed, properly cabled, and configured. - Be sure that your network operating system is installed and functional. - If your network operating system is Windows NT, you can use the ServeRAID WIN32-Based program remotely in the client/server mode or locally in stand-alone mode.
+Use the instructions in this section and in "Installing ServeRAID Device Drivers" on page 65 to install the ServeRAID files. - The ServeRAID adapters and controllers do not support Windows 95.
 However, you can run the WIN32-Based program remotely on a Windows 95 client attached to a remote server running the OS/2, NetWare, Windows NT, UnixWare, or OpenServer operating system.
-Use the instructions in this section to install the WIN32-Based program on the Windows 95 client. - If your network operating system is OS/2, NetWare, OpenServer, or UnixWare, you must run the ServeRAID WIN32-Based program remotely, in the client/server mode.
+Use the instructions in this section to install the WIN32-Based program on the Windows 95 client.

+• If your network operating system is OS/2, NetWare, OpenServer, or UnixWare, you must run the ServeRAID WIN32-Based program remotely, in the client/server mode.